Tracking Vegetable Yields and Labor in a No-Till Perennial Clover Living Mulch System

 2. For each crop, we will identify whether mowing clover according to variable high frequency versus variable low frequency affects yields, and track labor across both mowing regimens.
 Our data will provide information to guide growers in determining the appropriate mowing system for their operation.

-3. Each crop will have an organic, tilled control that will allow us to measure labor and yield differences between PCS and the control.
-This data will empower farmers to make informed economic decisions about PCS.
+3. Each crop will have an organic, tilled control that will allow us to measure labor and yield differences between CLMS and the control.
+This data will empower farmers to make informed economic decisions about CLMS.

 Introduction: